Texas vs Xavier Players to Watch - Sweet 16

 Texas Players to Watch

-Jabari Rice puts up 12.9 points, 3.6 rebounds and 2 assists per contest.
-Defensively, he delivers 0.9 steals and 0.4 blocked shots.
+Jabari Rice is averaging 12.9 points, 2 assists and 3.6 rebounds per game.

-Timmy Allen paces the Longhorns at 5.6 rebounds per contest, while also averaging 3.5 assists and 10.3 points.
+Timmy Allen paces his squad in rebounds per contest (5.6), and also averages 10.3 points and 3.5 assists.
+At the other end, he puts up 0.8 steals and 0.5 blocked shots.

 Xavier Players to Watch

-Colby Jones is No. 1 on the Musketeers in assists (4.3 per game), and averages 15 points and 5.7 rebounds.
-He also delivers 1.3 steals and 0.5 blocked shots.
+Colby Jones is posting a team-best 4.3 assists per contest.
+He's also delivering 15 points and 5.7 rebounds, making 51% of his shots from the floor, and 38.3% from beyond the arc resulting in 1.3 treys per game.

-Zach Freemantle gives the Musketeers 15.2 points, 8.1 rebounds and 2.9 assists per game.
-He also averages 0.9 steals and 0.7 blocked shots.
+Zach Freemantle is averaging 15.2 points, 8.1 rebounds and 2.9 assists per game, making 58.5% of his shots from the floor.

-Adam Kunkel is putting up 10.6 points, 2.8 rebounds and 3.1 assists per contest, making 44.9% of his shots from the floor and 40.9% from beyond the arc, with 1.9 triples per contest.
+Adam Kunkel gets the Musketeers 10.6 points, 2.8 rebounds and 3.1 assists per game.
+He also averages 1.1 steals and 0.1 blocked shots.

 Texas Top Performers (Last 10 Games)